It’s grilling season once again, and there’s no better way to enjoy it the healthy way than with these keto BBQ recipes!

 It’s sweet and sticky on the outside and moist and juicy on the inside.

-And because the chicken is marinated overnight, both the skin and the meat are equally loaded with that sweet and smoky BBQ taste.
+And because this keto chicken is marinated overnight, both the skin and the meat are equally loaded with that sweet and smoky BBQ taste.

 I’m such a sucker for lamb chops.
 While others don’t enjoy their uniquely gamey taste, I don’t mind.